 Adverse drug reactions such as dizziness and visual disturbances may occur (see section 4.8).
 If affected, patients should not drive or operate machines.

 Approximately 5 % of patients can be expected to experience adverse drug reactions (ADRs).
-The most commonly reported ADRs are diarrhoea and headache, both occurring in approximately 1 % of patients.

 The table below lists adverse reactions reported with pantoprazole, ranked under the following frequency classification: